bmolnar91/workbook/module_web_with_python.md

 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a **browser side script**, to a different end user.

-(Cross-site scripting (XSS) is a security bug that can affect websites.
+> Cross-site scripting (XSS) is a security bug that can affect websites.
 If present in your website, this bug can allow an attacker to add their own **malicious JavaScript code** onto the HTML pages displayed to your users.
-Once executed by the victim's browser, this code could then perform actions such as completely changing the behavior or appearance of the website, stealing private data, or performing actions on behalf of the user).
+Once executed by the victim's browser, this code could then perform actions such as completely changing the behavior or appearance of the website, stealing private data, or performing actions on behalf of the user.

 An XSS payload can be delivered in different ways: